 Things remind me of other things, all but forgotten.

-One of most peculiar items I came across recently was this: Black people were denied vanilla ice cream in the Jim Crow south – except on Independence Day.
+One of the most peculiar items I came across recently was this: Black people were denied vanilla ice cream in the Jim Crow south – except on Independence Day.

 The memory of that all-but-unspoken rule seems to be unique to the generation born between World War I and World War II.

 But if Maya Angelou hadn’t said it in her classic autobiography I Know Why the Caged Bird Sings, I doubt anybody would believe it today.

 “People in Stamps used to say that the whites in our town were so prejudiced that a Negro couldn’t buy vanilla ice cream.
 Except on July Fourth.
 Other days he had to be satisfied with chocolate.”